palaseus/Adrenochain/docs/WHITEPAPER.md

 Adrenochain represents the future of DeFi development: a world where every protocol is mathematically validated, thoroughly tested, and risk-assessed before deployment.
 This research-first approach will transform DeFi from a collection of experimental protocols into a robust, reliable, and innovative financial ecosystem.

-By solving the research-to-production gap, Adrenochain enables the development of DeFi protocols that are not just innovative, but also mathematically sound, thoroughly tested, and production-ready.
+By solving the research-to-development gap, Adrenochain enables the development of DeFi protocols that are not just innovative, but also mathematically sound, thoroughly tested, and research-ready.
 This is the foundation for the next generation of decentralized finance.

 ---